webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 This order is from the simplest to the most complex.
 Inter-stage variables require no external setup to explain.
 We can see how to use them using nothing but changes to the WGSL we used above.
 Uniforms are effectively global variables and as such are used in all 3 kinds of shaders (vertex, fragment, and compute).
+Going from uniform buffers to storage buffers is trivial as shown at the top of the article on storage buffers.
 Vertex buffers are only used in vertex shaders.
 They are more complex because they require describing the data layout to WebGPU.
 Textures are most complex as they have tons types and options.

 I'm a little bit worried these article will be boring at first.
 Feel free to jump around if you'd like.
 Just remember if you don't understand something you